 Caution: The Service will scrutinize deferrals of income between owner-employees and their closely-held corporations.
-Additionally, if you own more than 50% of a taxable (C) corporation or any stock of an S corporation that reports its income on an accrual method of accounting, the corporation can deduct a year-end bonus to you only when it is paid.
-Also, any deferred compensation arrangements must comply with the section 409A rules discussed later in this letter.
-These rules may prevent a reduction of 2016 taxable income by deferral but elections can be made before December 31, 2016, that affect your 2017 taxable income.
+Additionally, if you own more than 50 percent of a taxable (C) corporation or any stock of an S corporation that reports its income on an accrual method of accounting, the corporation can deduct a year-end bonus to you only when it is paid.
+Also, any deferred compensation arrangements must comply with the Section 409A rules discussed later in this letter.
+These rules may prevent a reduction of 2018 taxable income by deferral but elections can be made before December 31, 2018, that affect your 2019 taxable income.

-Planning Suggestion: Determine if you would like to avoid 2017 taxation of your 2017 compensation and make the appropriate deferral election before the end of 2016.
+Planning Suggestion: Determine if you would like to avoid 2019 taxation of your 2019 compensation and make the appropriate deferral election before the end of 2018.

-Planning Suggestion: Evaluate existing deferred compensation arrangements and the stated distribution schedule.
+Additional Planning: Evaluate existing deferred compensation arrangements and the stated distribution schedule.
 If distributions are not scheduled to begin within the next 12 months, consider a second deferral of five additional years.